 The governor signed two bills to allow the Secretary of State to enter into an agreement with ERIC on March 19, 2018.
-The bills go into effect in January 2019.
-The legislature will need to authorize funding for the initiation and annual fees and determine how to fund outreach to potentially eligible but unregistered applicants.
+The bills went into effect in January 2019.

 Developed by the Pew Charitable Trusts, ERIC uses the voter registration rolls of member states, as well as several other databases including DMV records, Social Security Administration records, and the Postal Service’s national change of address registry to compare voting lists.
 Using advanced algorithms, ERIC then determines inaccuracies in member states’ lists: who has moved, who has died, and who is eligible to vote but is not yet registered.